pranjal198/event_scheduler/README.md

- 2.BRANCH Related Activities:
+ 2.**BRANCH Related Activities:**
-Create an event under branch activities section in which we can create a new task specific to a branch, with given sub features as ASSINGMENTS, QUIZZES, EXAM, VIVA, LAB-REPORTS.
-We can add COURSE NAME, INSTRUCTORS NAME, MARKS FOR THE TASK etc. and common features such as DEADLINE, TARGET BATCH, TARGET BRANCH, TIMING, and REMINDER TIME.
-And added almost all the COURSE NAME in the database.
+ **Description**: Create an activity event specific to a branch.
+ **Fields**: ASSINGMENTS, QUIZZES, EXAM, VIVA, LAB-REPORTS, COURSE NAME, INSTRUCTORS NAME, MARKS, DEADLINE, TARGET BATCH, TARGET BRANCH, TIMING, REMINDER TIME.
+ **Database**: All course are added to the db with respect to each branches specifically.